Andy Gibb: 1958–1975: Early life and first recordings

 Andy Gibb was born on 5 March 1958 at Stretford Memorial Hospital, Stretford, Lancashire.
 He was the youngest of the five children born to Barbara and Hugh Gibb.
-His mother was of Irish and English descent, and his father was of Scottish and English descent.
+His mother was of English and Irish descent, and his father was of Scottish and English descent.
 He had four siblings: his sister, Lesley; and three brothers—Barry and fraternal twins Robin and Maurice.

-At the age of six months, Gibb emigrated with his family to Queensland, Australia.
-The family shared three different homes at Redcliffe, Queensland, north of Brisbane, before settling on Cribb Island, a former suburb of Brisbane in January 1960.
+At the age of six months, Gibb immigrated with his family to Queensland, Australia.
+The family shared three different homes at Redcliffe, Queensland, north of Brisbane, before settling on Cribb Island, a former suburb of Brisbane, in January 1960.
 After moving several times between Brisbane and Sydney, Gibb returned to the United Kingdom in January 1967 as his three older brothers began to gain international fame as the Bee Gees.

 In his childhood, his mother, Barbara, described Gibb as "A little devil, a little monster.
 I'd send him off to school, but he'd sneak off to the stable and sleep with his two horses all day.
 He'd wander back home around lunchtime smelling of horse manure, yet he'd swear he had been at school.
 Oh, he was a little monkey!"
 Producer and film director Tom Kennedy described Gibb's personality in his childhood:

 Andy was always around—he was this cheeky little lad, Hugh and Barbara doted on him, so he would have a limo to go around London with his pals and twenty quid to go to the cinema.
 It was unheard of in those days!
 But he was just a cheeky little lad with a heart of gold.
 He used to try to get me to buy him beer when he was underage—he would only have been about 11 or 12.

 Gibb dropped out of school at the age of 13, and with an acoustic guitar given to him by his older brother Barry, he began playing at tourist clubs around Ibiza, Spain (when his parents moved there), and later on the Isle of Man, his brothers' birthplace, where his parents were living at the time.

-In June 1974, Gibb formed his first group, Melody Fayre (named after a Bee Gees song), which included Isle of Man musicians John Alderson on guitar, Stan Hughes on bass, and John Stringer on drums.
-The group was managed by Gibb's mother, Barbara, and had regular bookings on the island's hotel circuit.
 In August 1973, at the age of 15, Gibb made his first recordings at the Nova Sound Studios in London.
 The songs were "Windows of My World" and the country music number "My Father's a Rebel".
 The second song was written by Maurice Gibb (according to a November 1973 fan club newsletter) who also produced the session.
+In June 1974, Gibb formed his first group, Melody Fayre (named after a Bee Gees song), which included Isle of Man musicians John Alderson on guitar, Stan Hughes on bass, and John Stringer on drums.
+The group was managed by Gibb's mother, Barbara, and had regular bookings on the island's hotel circuit.